FAQ Questions About Nepal

 What is the Tea House Trek?

-Tea House Trek – is a trek during which at the end of each trekking day you stay for overnight in Tea Houses.
+Tea House Trek – is a trek during which at the end of each trekking day you stay overnight in Tea Houses.
 “Ace vision Nepal” also organizes Camping Treks during which you stay overnight in tents which our guides will set up for you and food during such treks will be cooked by our experienced cook.

 What can I expect from Tea House?

 Tea House is the combination of a guest house, restaurant, and social hang out.
 Many years’ experience of “Ace Vision Nepal” in the field of organizing various treks in Nepal assures you that we have chosen for our treks the cleanest and most hygienically kept Tea Houses with a friendly atmosphere and best views.
-Most of the Tea Houses have running water facility.
+Most of the Tea Houses have running water facilities.
 Many of them have hot water available for bathing.

 What facilities we will have in Tea House?